kulcsarrudolf/pasztor.at/content/blog/2018-02-20-one-controller-one-action.md

 categories: blog
 date: "2018-02-20T00:00:00Z"
 publishDate: "2018-02-20T00:00:00Z"
-excerpt: How many actions do you put in a controller?
+summary: How many actions do you put in a controller?
 5-6?
 20?
 What would you say if I told you my limit is just one method?
-fbimage: /assets/img/one-controller-one-action.png
+fbimage: posts/one-controller-one-action.png
-googleimage: /assets/img/one-controller-one-action.png
+googleimage: posts/one-controller-one-action.png
-preview: /assets/img/one-controller-one-action.jpg
+preview: posts/one-controller-one-action.jpg
 tags:
 - Development
 - Clean Code